 Employees are trying to connect.
 And good for them.
 I’ll be back.

-You have to go further than building monuments to commerce and build moments of engagement if you ever want to get margins.
+You must go beyond building monuments to commerce and moments of engagement if you ever want to get margins.

 And you have to get the curious shopper to actually buy the merchandise.

-Otherwise, you end up with a marble building, and a neon-colored mezzanine, and kidding yourself you’re doing everything you can to get the merchandise out the door when structurally, you do not have a branded shopping experience.
+Otherwise, you end up with a marble building and a neon-colored mezzanine and kidding yourself that you’re doing everything you can to get the merchandise out the door when structurally, you do not have a branded shopping experience.